Ludwig Mies van der Rohe: Death and legacy

-In 1961, a program at Columbia University's School of Architecture celebrated the four great founders of contemporary architecture: Charles-Edouard Le Corbusier, Walter Gropius, Ludwig Mies van der Rohe and Frank Lloyd Wright.
+In 1961, a program at Columbia University's School of Architecture celebrated the four great founders of contemporary architecture: Le Corbusier, Walter Gropius, Ludwig Mies van der Rohe and Frank Lloyd Wright.
 It included addresses by Le Corbusier and Gropius as well as an interview with Mies van der Rohe.
 Discussion focused upon philosophies of design, aspects of their various architectural projects, and the juncture of architecture and city planning.
+In 1963, van der Rohe was awarded the Presidential Medal of Freedom.